quanteda/quanteda.textplots/cran-comments.md

 # Submission notes

-- Creates a new package to enable us to modularise quanteda, for managing its size and for making maintenance easier.
+Creates a new package to enable us to modularise quanteda, for managing its size and for making maintenance easier.

+# RESUBMISSION NOTES

+* Shortened the title to less than 65 characters
+* Used on.exit() as advised, after setting the new par() all.

+# Checks

 ## Test environments